Registration for Cleaning the Capital is open!

 As a business owner or employee, you can make a difference by volunteering time or resources for a cleaner city:

-- Spend your next coffee break with employees or co-workers picking up litter.
+- Spend your next coffee or lunch break with employees or colleagues picking up litter.

 - If you or your employees smoke, remember to dispose of cigarette butts responsibly.
 Arrange for suitable ashtrays and sweep up cigarette butts.